Euphemia Vale Blake: Early life

-Euphemia (or "Euphenia") Vale was born in Hastings, England, 1817.
-Her parents were Prof. Gilbert and Hepsibah (Johnstone) Vale.
+Euphemia Vale was born in Hastings, England, 1817.
+Her parents were Prof. Gilbert Vale and Hepsibah (Johnstone) Vale.
 She came with her father, mother and other members of the family to New York City in 1823.
-Prof. Vale was well known as an author, publisher, inventor, public lecturer and a professor of astronomy and other branches of mathematics, making a specialty of navigation; he died in Brooklyn in 1866.
+Her father was well-known as an author, publisher, inventor, public lecturer and a professor of astronomy and other branches of mathematics, making a specialty of navigation; he died in Brooklyn in 1866.

 Career

 In New York City, in 1842, she married Dr. Mayo Gerrish Smith, son of Foster Smith.
 Soon after her marriage, she came with her husband to Newburyport, Massachusetts, and lived for some months in the family of her father-in-law, on Smith's court, removing later to a dwelling house on Essex street, where her husband had an office fitted up for his use as a dental surgeon.
 After the discovery of gold in California, in 1849, Dr. Smith went to the Pacific coast, and remained there seven years.

 During his absence, Blake was engaged in literary work.
 She was a frequent contributor to the Newburyport Herald, taking the editorial duties whenever the chief was absent.
 She also edited a weekly literary paper the Saturday Evening Union, and supplied leading articles for the Watch Tower.
 At that time, she was also writing for the North American Review and Christian Examiner, all the editorials for the Bay State, a weekly published in Lynn, with occasional articles in the Boston daily journals, the Transcript, Traveller, Atlas, and others.
 It was in the Atlas that one of her articles, in 1853, started the movement for revising the laws of Massachusetts and causing the adoption of that law limiting the franchise to those capable of reading the Constitution of the United States.

 She furnished a series of "Letters from New York" to the Boston Traveller and wrote essays for the Religious Magazine.
 Then, for the New York Quarterly, she did much book reviewing.
 She also wrote for the Constellation, edited by Park Benjamin Sr. In 1854, she wrote and published the history of the town of Newburyport, and a scientific work on the use of ether and chloroform applied to practical dentistry.
 She wrote the first considerable criticisms of Dickens' early novels as they appeared, and also the early works of George William Curtis.